oh-jinwoo94/gkm-align/README.md

 - **2)** genomic_background_models.txt contains two lines, each specifying a file name for the human or mouse genome background model.

-- **3)** syntenic_loci.to_align contains the list of human/mouse syntenic loci. gkm-Align computes a gkm-similarity matrix (G) and the optimal alignment path along the matrix for each line of the file.
+- **3)** syntenic_loci.to_align contains the list of human/mouse syntenic loci. gkm-align computes a gkm-similarity matrix (G) and the optimal alignment path along the matrix for each line of the file.

-Option -G can be added to save gkm-simialritiy matrices in a local directory specified by the -o option. gkm-Align will automatially look for relevant pre-computed matrix G's in the local directory unless option -O is provided.
+Option -G can be added to save gkm-simialritiy matrices in a local directory specified by the -o option. gkm-align will automatially look for relevant pre-computed matrix G's in the local directory unless option -O is provided.
 This substantially reduces the computation time required for cell-specific gkm-SVM weighted alignment (next section).

 Details on other software options can be found by typing:
 <pre>
 ../bin/gkm_align -h
 </pre>
-For example, adding -p 10 option runs gkm-Align with 10 parallel multithreads.
+For example, adding -p 10 option runs gkm-align with 10 parallel multithreads.

-# Incorporating gkm-SVM enhancer vocabularies into gkm-Align
+# Incorporating gkm-SVM enhancer vocabularies into gkm-align
 To run gkm-SVM weighted whole-genome alignment, add -W option followed by a chosen magnitude of cell-specific weighting ("c" in the manuscript Fig.4A, ranging from 0 to 1) and the name of a file containing file names for human and mouse gkm-SVM enhancer models.

 <pre>